divakaivan/lolesports-voice-analytics/README.md

 ## **Datasets**

 - Los Ratones game videos are taken from [Nemesis 2](https://www.youtube.com/@Nemesis2_lol/playlists) - a youtube channel run by one of the players.
 Scrim videos are uploaded in the Scrims playlist, usually 3-4 a week.
 Each video contains 4-6 games.
+As of the time of writing there are 33 scrim videos available.
 - Team information is web scraped from [LoL Fandom](https://lol.fandom.com/wiki/League_of_Legends_Esports_Wiki) - a Wikipedia website for everything related to LoL.

 As mentioned, this is the first *public* source of such data so the Nemesis 2 youtube channel is the only place available to obtain such data for *any* team.
 The LoL Fandom website is the most popular general LoL information website, it is well-maintained and reliable for team information.